About me

 Note: *These authors contributed equally to this work

-Ma, W. A., Richie-Halford, A., Burkhardt, A., Kanopka K., Chou, C., Domingue, B., Yeatman, J. D. (2023, September).
-ROAR-CAT: Rapid Online Assessment of Reading ability through computerized adaptive testing.
-Preprint
+Ma, W. A., Richie-Halford, A., Burkhardt, A. K., Kanopka, K., Chou, C., Domingue, B. W., & Yeatman, J. D. (2025).
+ROAR-CAT: Rapid Online Assessment of Reading ability with Computerized Adaptive Testing.
+Behavior Research Methods, 57(1), 1-17.
+PDF

 Zelikman, E.*, Ma, W. A. *, Tran, J. E., Yang, D., Yeatman, J. D., Haber, N. (2023).
 Generating and Evaluating Tests for K-12 Students with Language Model Simulations: A Case Study on Sentence Reading Efficiency.
 2023 Conference on Empirical Methods in Natural Language Processing, EMNLP.
 PDF